Bayesian Nonparametric Dictionary Learning for Compressed Sensing MRI: Experimental Results

-In Figure \ref{fig.GEphantom} we show results on the $256\times 256$ GE phantom with additive noise having standard deviation $\sigma = 0.1$.
+We consider a noisy synthetic example to highlight the advantage of dictionary learning for CS-MRI.
+In Figure \ref{fig.GEphantom} we show results on a $256\times 256$ GE phantom with additive noise having standard deviation $\sigma = 0.1$.
 In this experiment we use BPFA without TV to reconstruct the original image using $30\%$ Cartesian sampling.
 We show the reconstruction using zero-filling in Figure \ref{fig.GEphantom}(a).
 Since $\lambda = 10^{100}$, we see in Figure \ref{fig.GEphantom}(b) that BPFA essentially helps reconstruct the underlying noisy image for $\x$.
 However, using the denoising property of the BPFA model shown in Figure \ref{fig:subfig2}, we obtain the denoised reconstruction of Figure \ref{fig.GEphantom}(c) by focusing on $\x_{ \mbox{BPFA}}$ from Equation (\ref{eqn.P3_1}).
-This is in contrast with the best result we could obtain with TV in Figure \ref{fig.GEphantom}(d), which places the sparse penalty directly on the reconstructed image.
-For TV the value of $\lambda$ relative to the regularization parameter becomes significant.
-We set $\lambda = 1$ and swept through values in $(0,0.
-15)$ for the TV regularization parameter.
-Similar to Figure \ref{fig:subfig2} we show some statistics from the BPFA model in Figures \ref{fig.GEphantom}(e)-(g).
-Roughly 80 dictionary elements were used, and an average of $2.28$ elements were used by a patch given that at least one was used (which discounts the black regions).
+This is in contrast with the best result we could obtain with TV in Figure \ref{fig.GEphantom}(d), which places the TV penalty on the reconstructed image.
+As discussed, for TV the setting of $\lambda$ relative to $\lambda_g$ is important.
+We set $\lambda = 1$ and swept through $\lambda_g \in (0,0.15)$, showing the result with highest PSNR in Figure \ref{fig.GEphantom}(d).
+Similar to Figure \ref{fig:subfig2} we show statistics from the BPFA model in Figures \ref{fig.GEphantom}(e)-(g).
+We see that roughly 80 dictionary elements were used (the unused noisy elements in Figure \ref{fig.GEphantom}(e) are draws from the prior).
+We note that $2.28$ elements were used on average by a patch given that at least one was used, which discounts the black regions.